 \subsection{Related Work}

-\paragraph{Graph Based Semi-supervised Learning.} Semi-supervised Learning is a popular machine learning paradigm with significant theoretical interest~\citep{zhou2003learning,delalleau2005efficient,garg2020generaliz}.
+\paragraph{Graph Based Semi-supervised Learning} Semi-supervised learning is a popular machine learning paradigm with significant theoretical interest~\citep{zhou2003learning,delalleau2005efficient,Balcan2010ADM,garg2020generaliz}.
 Classical algorithms focus on label-propagation based techniques, such as \citet{zhou2003learning}, \citet{zhu2003semi}, and many more.
 In recent years, graph neural networks (GNNs) have become increasingly popular in a wide range of application domains ~\citep{kipf2016semi,velivckovic2017graph,iscen2019label}.
 A large number of different architectures have been proposed, including graph convolution networks, graph attention networks, message passing, and so on \citep{dwivedi2023benchmarking}.
-Both label propagation-based algorithms and neural network-based algorithms are useful in real life and perform well with appropriate hyperparameter tuning.
-For example, although GNN-based algorithms are more predominant in certain applications, \cite{huang2020combininglabelpropagationsimple} show that modifications to label propagation-based algorithms can outperform GNN.
+Both label propagation-based algorithms and neural network-based algorithms are practically useful~\citep{Balcan2005PersonII,kipf2016semi}.
+For example, although GNN-based algorithms are more predominant in applications, \cite{huang2020combininglabelpropagationsimple} show that modifications to label propagation-based algorithms can outperform GNN.
 For node classification in GNN, many work study generalization guarantees for tuning network weights in GNNs ~\citep{oono2021optimizationgeneralizationanalysistransduction, esser2021learningtheorysometimesexplain, tang2023understandinggeneralizationgraphneural}.
 In contrast, we study the tuning of the \textit{hyperparameters} related to the GNN architecture.

 \paragraph{Hyperparameter Selection} Hyper-parameters, such as the weight for self-loop, play important roles in the performance of both classical methods and GNNs.
 In general, hyperparameter tuning is performed on a validation dataset, and follows the same procedure: determine which hyperparameters to tune and then search within their domain for the combination of parameter values with best performance \citep{yu2020hyperparameteroptimizationreviewalgorithms}.
 Many methods are proposed to efficiently search within the parameter space, such as grid search, random search \citep{JMLR:v13:bergstra12a}, and Bayesian optimization (\cite{Mockus1974bayesian}; \cite{Mockus1978application}; \cite{jones1998efficient}).
 A few existing works investigate the theoretical aspects of these methods, such as through generalization guarantees and complexities of the algorithms.